-Specific questions about the way National Parks and AONBs work at the moment.
+We'd like to ask some specific questions about the way National Parks and AONBs work at the moment.

-Review question 15: What views do you have on the way they are governed individually at the moment?
+15. What views do you have on the way they are governed individually at the moment?
 Is it effective or does it need to change, if so, how?

-The balance of Membership, between parish, local authority and secretary of state appointees and independent co-optees, enables a wide range of voices to be heard in the NPA's decision making processes.
-This enables non party-political decision making and avoids block voting.
-Whilst the committee model which NPAs follow can be seen to be dated, particularly in relation to the executive models of governance available to Local Authorities, it does enshrine the fundamental principle that all Members can be fully involved.

-- The effectiveness and impact of NPA decision making could be improved through a strengthened obligation on partners to consider and respond to shared National Park issues.
+The balance of membership, between parish, local authority and secretary of state appointees and independent co-optees, enables a wide range of voices to be heard in the authority's decision making processes.
+It enables non party-political decision making and avoids block voting.
+Whilst the committee model which NPAs follow can be seen to be dated, particularly in relation to the executive models of governance available to Local Authorities, it does enshrine the fundamental principle that all members can be fully involved.
+The effectiveness and impact of NPA decision making could be improved through a strengthened obligation on partners to consider and respond to shared National Park issues.
 This would help facilitate closer working and shared ownership of key issues between the NPA and their partners.
-As mentioned elsewhere, this should be supported by a strengthened and updated S.62 obligation on statutory partners to further National Park Purposes and to co-operate in the development and implementation of National Park Management Plans as the primary place shaping document for their area. - NPAs would benefit from clarity in relation their ability to function beyond their boundaries, particularly in relation to the ability to 'sell' the expert services that exist within NPAs that may benefit other Protected Landscapes or community groups.
-Allowing NPAs to develop as centres of excellence in relation to, for example, community planning, green infrastructure, natural capital etc. would enable the benefits of National Park experience to be utilised across the wider country - Currently provision of services beyond National Park borders is complex and requires a direct and explicit link to our Purposes and Duty, which inhibits the development of such centres of excellence.
-This could be achieved through the functionally specific power of competence being expanded to mirror the Local Authorities general power of competence. - Other proposals in this response seek to encourage greater understanding of and involvement in National Parks by young people.
-These proposals could be supported by the creation of Youth Ambassadors in every National Park forming a Youth Council which elects one Member to full NPA Membership.
+As mentioned elsewhere, this should be supported by a strengthened and updated s62 obligation on statutory partners to further National Park purposes and to co-operate in the development and implementation of National Park Management Plans as the primary place shaping document for their area.

+NPA's would benefit from clarity in relation their ability to function beyond their park boundaries, particularly in relation to the ability to "sell" the expert services that exist within Park authorities that may benefit other protected landscapes or community groups.
+Allowing NPAs to develop as centres of excellence in relation to, for example, community planning, green infrastructure, natural capital etc. would enable the benefits of National Park experience to be utilised across the wider country.
+Currently provision of services beyond national park borders is complex and requires a direct and explicit link to our purposes and duty, which inhibits the development of such centres of excellence.
+This could be achieved through the functionally specific power of competence being expanded to mirror the Local Authorities general power of competence.

+Other proposals in this response seek to encourage greater understanding of and involvement in National Parks by young people.
+These proposals could be supported by the creation of Youth Ambassadors in every National Park forming a Youth Council which elects one member to full NPA membership.
 This could be achieved on a co-optee basis under the current powers but a change in the law to give such members full voting rights would be preferable.

-Review question 16: What views do you have on whether they work collectively at the moment, for instance to share goals, encourage interest and involvement by the public and other organisations?
+16. What views do you have on whether they work collectively at the moment, for instance to share goals, encourage interest and involvement by the public and other organisations?

 Although there are currently few statutory requirements or powers for NPAs to work beyond their borders much is already done on a discretionary basis.
-There is scope for closer collaboration and shared services between National Parks, but this cannot be on a 'one size fits all' approach.
+However, there is scope for closer collaboration and shared services between National Parks, but this cannot be on a "one size fits all" approach.
 Individual NPAs vary greatly in their operating model and in the challenges they face.
 This variety is a great strength since it allows them to directly address the specific needs of their communities and their landscapes.
-It does, however, mean that collaborative models must be carefully tailored.
-One example is the close collaboration between the lowland National Parks of the South Downs and New Forest.
-This includes a one-year trial of shared services in HR and jointly commissioned work on green infrastructure.
+It does, however, mean that collaborative models must be bottom up and carefully tailored.
+One example is the close collaboration between the lowland National Parks in the South Downs and New Forest.
+This includes a one year trial of shared services in HR and jointly commissioned work on green infrastructure.